freedomofpress/securedrop-docs/docs/admin/deployment/deployment_practices.rst

 related to the upkeep and troubleshooting of your SecureDrop instance, we recommend reviewing :doc:`the maintenance documentation. <../maintenance/logging>`

-Protecting the Security of the System
+Protecting the security of the system
 =====================================

 SecureDrop is only as secure as the environment that surrounds it.
 To keep